silpara/av-janatahack-demand-forecasting/README.md

 - Experiment Set 1: xgb model performed will right from the start.
 I added store and sku as features to the model since test set had the same stores and sku.
 The baseline model score was 564.961275573224 (public),569.959964232437 (private)
 - Experiment Set 2: I created model for each store independently but it didn't do well -- probably there was a bug?
 - Experiment Set 3: Added lagged units_sold as features - that didn't do well either -- probably a bug in code which I didn't get into.
 - Experiment Set 4: Tuned the first xgb model to get the final model.
 Additional features added to the xgb models were week_of_year, week_num (from starting of data), max total price for sku and total price/ max total price for sku.
+The *final model* gives score *386.025005238819 (public), 424.879932387956 (private)* with *rank 6* overall in the competition.